ARCA-Arweave/arweave-id-v2/README.md

 `Promise` that resolves to a `string` representing the address of the wallet that owns the ArweaveID `name` or blank string if name is available

 ### `getIdenticon(name: string): string`
 This function is provided as a method of generating an avatar for the user.
+Example usage, when the optional avatar has not been set.

 **Parameters
 1. `name` - a string to generate an identicon for